 Vary the intensity of your cardio workouts too.
 Moderate-intensity exercise, like running, can get boring, so shake things up with high-intensity interval training.
 You can vary the exercises you do during the active intervals to make things even more interesting and challenging.
 Even if the type of cardio you enjoy is an activity like running, vary the intensity by walking for 30 seconds and then sprinting during the next 30.

 For strength training, try variations of exercises you currently do.
 Think of all the ways you can do planks!
 Don’t get stuck doing only standard planks and side planks.
 Try one of the fifty plus variations.
 Try different variations of squats and lunges too.
-Not only will this keep you motivated, it will work your muscles in a different way.
+Not only will this keep you motivated, but it will also work your muscles in a different way.

 Keep Working Out Fun: Listen to Music